jorexdeveloper/termux-ubuntu/README.md

 # TERMUX UBUNTU

 <div style="width:100%;background-color:black;border:3px solid black;border-radius:6px;margin:5px 0;padding:2px 5px">
 <img src="./logo.jpg"
-    alt="image could not be loaded"
+    alt="Image could not be loaded."
     style="color:red;background-color:black;font-weight:bold"/>
 </div>

 Are you a linux fan or do you just love playing with the terminal and executing cool commands, just to look like a tech genius?
 Well, for whatever reason it is that you want to install linux on your phone, I got you covered.